-Accounting Standards Update, ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets - In September 2020, the FASB amended guidance regarding the way nonprofit organizations report nonfinancial assets, including donated goods and rent, in-kind professional services, etc. The amendment requires contributed nonfinancial assets to be presented separately from cash and other financial assets on the statement of activities, and the footnote disclosure must include a dis-aggregation by type, donor restrictions, if applicable, and other details about the nature and valuation of the nonfinancial assets received.
-The new standard is effective for fiscal years beginning after June 15, 2021, and could have an impact on the Corporation's reporting of contributed nonfinancial assets.
+Accounting Standards Update, ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets - In September 2020, the FASB amended guidance regarding the way nonprofit organizations report nonfinancial assets, including donated goods and rent, in-kind professional services, etc. The amendment required contributed nonfinancial assets to be presented separately from cash and other financial assets on the statement of activities, and the footnote disclosure must include a dis-aggregation by type, donor restrictions, if applicable, and other details about the nature and valuation of the nonfinancial assets received.
+The new standard was effective for fiscal years beginning after June 15, 2021, and did not have an impact on the Corporation's reporting of contributed nonfinancial assets.

-NOTES TO FINANCIAL STATEMENTS For the years ended December 31, 2021 and 2020
+NOTES TO FINANCIAL STATEMENTS For the years ended December 31, 2022 and 2021